wd5gnr/Elf-RcForth/readme.md

 New words: here and ->here

+###

-Force load the high portion of freememory pointers which could have been the source of intermittent issues with larger programs
+Force load the high portion of freememory pointers which could have been the source of intermittent issues with larger programs (not true; reverted)

 Bload now happens when you start Forth new automatically